SOCOM 3 U.S. Navy SEALs

-SOCOM 3 U.S. Navy SEALs is a 2005 tactical shooter video game developed by Zipper Interactive and published by Sony Computer Entertainment for PlayStation 2.
+SOCOM 3 U.S. Navy SEALs is a tactical third-person shooter video game developed by Zipper Interactive and published by Sony Computer Entertainment for the PlayStation 2.
 It is the sequel to SOCOM II U.S. Navy SEALs.

 The online servers for this game, along with other PlayStation 2 and PlayStation Portable SOCOM titles, were shut down on August 31, 2012.

 Gameplay

 SOCOM 3 U.S. Navy SEALs is a third-person tactical shooter.
 There are 14 different single-player missions.
 SOCOM 3 U.S. Navy SEALs is playable on five difficulty levels.
 At the start, the player can only choose from three of these.
 If the player completes the game on Commander, they can unlock the Captain difficulty level (which unlocks the Admiral difficulty level upon successful completion).

 Every mission has primary, secondary, bonus, and crosstalk objectives - which are compatible with the Sony PSP game SOCOM U.S. Navy SEALs: Fireteam Bravo.